dduriba/dduriba.github.io/_posts/English/2025-01-12-cyberpunk-2077-shards.md

 <div class="cyberpunk-bg cyberpunk-cyan">

-  (...)It's one of those stories that is either very simple or very complicated,   depending on who you ask.
+  [...]It's one of those stories that is either very simple or very complicated, depending on who you ask.
 For Janice, it was a mix of both: "The Mox came to exist because it had to.
 We didn't have a soul in our corner, no one to make sure street justice was on our side.
 So we took matters into our own hands."
+  <br><br>
   The Mox is composed of the people who, if any of them disappeared from the   streets tomorrow, you might never even notice: sex workers, ennyless artists, aimless rebels, and restless souls who weren't dealt a fair hand.
 Today, the Mox is thriving, as demonstrated by the booming biz of Lizzie's Bar.
 Lizzie's is renown for being arguably the best braindance club in Night City.
 Corporate suits, gangoons, pop stars, and locals alike all gather at Lizzie's to kick back, have a drink, and dip into the most beautifully scrolled and tuned BDs you've ever experienced.
 Most customers, however, are oblivious to the fact that the club is gang owned and operated, that the Mox are in charge, watching after their own.
 Just like the Lizzie of legend once did.
+  <br><br>
   Know the story?
 "Lizzied used to work here back when it was just a typical dive   with a stripper pole," Janice proudly explained.
 "She took care of the girls, made sure eddies were falling into the pockets... and their teeth weren't falling to the curb.
 Like this one time, this fucker (Editor's note: referring to a Tyger Claws gang member) was having too much "fun" with one of the girls, and Lizzie just couldn't stomach it anymore.
 Story is she deprived the worm of his little Tyger balls so quick and nasty it took them two days to clean up all the blood and puke splatter.
 'Course, the Claws found out fast and they flatlined her in a flash.
 But everyone that she had impacted in some way, they were still around.
 They came together, fought back and-- (pause) Well... you already know the rest."

 </div>